wwiicode/wy_network_logging/README.md

 3. run `python3 utilities/write_lookup.py` to generate the lookup_table.csv lookup_table
 4. run `python3 main.py` will kick off the main program
 5. output from program will be save into output.txt
-6. outler/flawed log entries wil be recorded into error_log.log (program will not be blocked)

 # Testing Malformed logs:
-Created flow_logs_with_errors.txt for testing, uncomment different flow_log_file variable to try with the testing. flawed log record will be caught in error_log.log flawed log records will not block streaming
+Created flow_logs_with_errors.txt for testing, uncomment different flow_log_file variable to try with the testing. outler/flawed log entries wil be recorded into error_log.log, streaming will not be blocked